Hiccup246/npm-expansions/README.md

 <br>

 # 📋 Future Features List
-1. ### Documentation
-    1. Adding documentation comments for all public structs, enums, and functions and the crate as a whole
 4. ### Long term todo
 - Review readme and decide if any upgrades are needed
 - Add project to google search console